Garage Sale (The Office): Production

 This episode was written by consulting producer Jon Vitti, his second writing credit of the series since joining the staff at the beginning of the seventh season.
 It was directed by series star Steve Carell, the third episode he has directed for the series.
 The episode marked Amy Ryan's last physical appearance on the series, although she did speak in "Goodbye, Michael".
 Ryan later said in an interview with New York that "The script was so sweet anyway that it made us all have a good cry" especially adding the fact that it was her final appearance.
 She also expressed her confidence that the series could survive without Carell and that it was the right move for him to leave.
 Vitti later submitted the episode for an Emmy Award for Outstanding Writing for a Comedy Series, but it was not nominated.

+The Season Seven DVD contains several deleted scenes from this episode, including scenes where Gabe handles Erin's job at reception while she is at the garage sale, Michael tries to hire a sky writer (presumably to propose to Holly), and Michael suggests he propose to Holly by throwing Paula Poundstone off a roof.

 Cultural references

 "Garage Sale" features several callbacks to previous episodes.
 Kevin's skills at poker were previously shown in "Casino Night".
 Michael's St. Pauli Girl sign was previously shown in "Dinner Party".
 Michael mentions when Toby left for Costa Rica from "Night Out".
+Dwight's subplot is a reference to One red paperclip.